n8n-io/n8n-docs/docs/hosting/environment-variables/environment-variables.md

 # Configuration environment variables

-!!! note "File-based configuration"
+/// note | File-based configuration
 You can provide a [configuration file](/hosting/environment-variables/configuration-methods/) for n8n.
 You can also append `_FILE` to certain variables to provide their configuration in a separate file.
 Variables that support this have the "/`_FILE`" option listed below.
+///
 ## Credentials

 Enabling overwrites for credentials allows you to set default values for credentials which get automatically populated.
 The user can't see or change these credentials.
 The format is `{ CREDENTIAL_NAME: { PARAMETER: VALUE }}`.